I tried setting up a spending limit in Claude Enterprise

 https://support.claude.com/en/articles/12005970-manage-extra-usage-for-team-and-seat-based-enterprise-plans#h_b260646b52

-When only the organization spending limit is set, individual usage is marked as "Unlimited,"
+When only the organizational spending limit is set, individual usage is marked as "Unlimited."

 2026-03-29-17-26-41.png

-When the spending threshold is reached, it displays: "Your organization has reached its monthly usage limit.
-We've notified your administrator."
+When reaching the spending limit threshold, it displays: "Your organization has reached its monthly usage limit.
+Administrators have been notified."

 2026-03-29-14-09-45.png